How are women affected by the student loan crisis?

-The student loan debt crisis continues to plague millions of Americans, with the average borrower holding a balance of $38,792.
-By and large, this means that many college graduates enter the workforce with a negative net worth while facing immense hurdles when it comes to buying a home, building wealth or achieving other financial goals.
+Despite efforts by the Biden administration to cancel student debt and revise income-driven repayment plans to better suit borrower needs, the student loan debt crisis continues to plague millions of Americans.
+The average borrower holds a balance of $39,487 in student loan debt.
+As the future of student debt relief remains unknown, many college graduates are entering the workforce with a negative net worth while facing immense hurdles regarding buying a home, building wealth or achieving other financial goals.

-But some Americans have taken a bigger hit when it comes to student loan debt.
-In fact, a recent analysis from the American Association of University Women (AAUW) shows that women hold approximately two-thirds of all student loan debt in the United States.
-Not only that, but Black women in particular graduate with more undergraduate debt than other women.
+But some Americans have taken a bigger hit regarding student loan debt.
+A 2021 analysis from the American Association of University Women (AAUW) shows that women hold approximately two-thirds of all student loan debt in the United States.
+Not only that but BIPOC (black and indigenous people of color) women, in particular, graduate with more undergraduate debt than other women.

-If we hope to solve the student loan debt crisis, we have to look at the root causes of this issue, as well as why women struggle more to repay their loans after they graduate.
+If we hope to solve the student loan debt crisis, we have to look at the root causes of this issue and why women, particularly BIPOC women, struggle more to repay their loans after they graduate.

-The AAUW data backs this up; it shows that women take approximately two years longer than men to repay their student loan debt.
+Research from the AAUW shows that women take approximately two years longer than men to repay their student loan debt.
 They are also more likely to struggle financially as they pay down their student loans.

-How bad is the gender wage gap?
-Recent figures from the Center for American Progress show that women earn between 54 cents and 90 cents per dollar when compared to white men.
-Here’s what that looks like broken down by ethnicity:
+Recent figures from the Center for American Progress show that women earn between 54 cents and 90 cents per dollar compared to white men.
+Here’s what the gender wage gap looks like broken down by ethnicity:

 - White women: 79 cents per dollar.

 - Hispanic or Latinx women: 54 cents per dollar.